cityjson/specs/docs/extensions.rst

 .. image:: _static/noise_cf.png
    :width: 80%

-As can be seen in the UML diagram, extending CityFurniture is more challenging because not only new simple attributes are defined, but a CityFurniture object can contain several 'NoiseCityFurnitureSegment', which have their own geometry (a 'gml:Curve').
+As can be seen in the UML diagram, extending ``"CityFurniture"`` is more challenging because not only new simple attributes need to be defined, but a ``"CityFurniture"`` object can contain several ``"NoiseCityFurnitureSegment"``, which have their own geometry (a 'gml:Curve').
-The solution to this (which can be seen in the file `e_noise.json <https://github.com/tudelft3d/cityjson/blob/test_ade/extensions/e_noise.json>`_) is:
+The solution to this is:

   1. create 2 new City Objects: ``"+NoiseCityFurniture"`` and ``"+NoiseCityFurnitureSegment"``
   2. ``"+NoiseCityFurniture"`` can be copied from ``"CityFurniture"``, and we need to add a new property ``"NoiseCityFurnitureSegment"`` which contains a list of the IDs of the segments.
 This is similar to what is done for ``"BuildingParts"`` and ``"BuildingIntallations"``: each City Object has its own geometries, and they are linked together with this simple method.